bitcoin-wallet/bitcoin-wallet/README.md

 ### PREREQUISITES FOR BUILDING

 You'll need git, a Java 8 SDK (or later) and Gradle 4.4 (or later) for this.
-We'll assume Ubuntu 18.04 LTS (Bionic Beaver) for the package installs, which comes with OpenJDK 8 and Gradle 4.4.1 out of the box.
+We'll assume Ubuntu 20.04 LTS (Focal Fossa) for the package installs, which comes with OpenJDK 8 and Gradle 4.4.1 out of the box.

     # first time only